j4asper/dmr.py/README.md

 ## ToDo
 - [ ] Add from_json and to_json functions
 - [ ] Add documentation with all possible values
-- [ ] Scrape more parts of the DMR site to get even more data
+- [ ] Scrape more parts of the DMR site to get even more data.

+## Issue we can't do anything about.
+If you have used this tool, you might notice that it is slow AF.
+That is probably due to our government using multiple 80-100 GB XML files as the databse for all vehicles in Denmark.
+It roughly takes about 3 seconds to do a lookup on the DMR site.